 Disadvantage 5: Slow evolution

-After an e-learning course is developed, it can take an inordinately long time for any needed changes to be worked in.
-If a business model changes, or market conditions are disrupted, online training can quickly be made obsolete.
-This is a waste of the time and energy that were invested to get the course up and running.
+After an e-learning course is developed, it can take an inordinately long time for any necessary changes to be worked in.
+If a business model changes, or market conditions are disrupted, online training can even become obsolete.
+This is a waste of the time and money that were invested to get the course up and running.

 However, with standard training – conducted in the training room, with live trainers – the course can be changed rapidly and even on the fly.
-Live training remains fluid, and will always be in tune with the particular needs of the business.
+Live training remains fluid, and will be more in tune with the specific needs of the business.

 Disadvantage 6: Good e-learning is difficult to do

 Although the market is improving, many of the first e-learning courses were clunky and unwieldy, and the technical and design problems negatively impacted the learning process, creating an adverse "first impression" that persisted even as standards improved.